Flagship case study

 Hosted/run location

-The case study and app are hosted on GitHub Pages. traverseops-demo.html and traverseops-demo.js run client-side with bundled sample assets, inspections, and work orders.
+Hosted on GitHub Pages. traverseops-demo.html and traverseops-demo.js run client-side with sample data.

 Environment/config